owenbcoding/owenbcoding/README.md

 <h3>A passionate Full Stack Engineer!</h3>

-- 🔭 I’m currently working on Devstories a social network for devs
+- 🔭 I’m currently working on Devstories.dev a social network mainly for developers as my startup with a friend on discord.

 - 🌱 I’m currently learning **Postgres, Vue, React, Next and express**